JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 3. λz.(λa.a)(λb.c.b)            =>
 4. λz.b.c.b
 ```

-lines 1-3, in the example above, represent the reduction of external function applications, while line 4 represents the result of an internal function application, because the reduction occurs inside the function body.
-The reduction of internal applications is important because some expressions that would reduce to the same normal form appear different when internal applications are not reduce.
-For example, in the code block below, at line 2 the λ-expression looks different than the λ-expression at line 3 from before, however it is clear at the end of reduction that both λ-expressions are the same.
+lines 1-3, in this first example, represent the reduction of external function applications, while line 4 represents the result of an internal function application, because the reduction occurs inside the function body.
+The reduction of internal applications is important because some expressions that would reduce to the same normal form appear different when internal applications are not reduced.
+For example, in the code block below, at line 2 the λ-expression looks different from the λ-expression at line 3 from before, however it is clear at the end of reduction that both λ-expressions are the same.

 ```
 1. (λy.z.b.yb) (λx.c.x) =>
 2. λz.b.(λx.c.x)b       =>
 3. λz.b.c.b
 ```

-This brings about an important point, by the Church-Rosser theorem, all normal forms are unique.
+This raises an important point, by the Church-Rosser theorem, all normal forms are unique.
 Different λ-expressions may converge on normal forms.
 The Church-Rosser theorem says that if λ-expression `A` can be λ-converted (or λ-abstracted) to `B` (i.e. replace a concrete value with a bound variable through λ-abstraction and then apply that function to the concrete value) then both `A` and `B` reduce to normal form `C` (Turner 2004:189).
-Below is an example of λ-conversion or λ-abstraction, given these names because we are abstracting out the variable `c` and thus converting a normalized expression to one with an additional lambda.
+Below is an example of λ-abstraction, given the name “abstraction” because we are abstracting out the variable `c` and thus converting a more normalized expression to one with an additional lambda.

 ```
 λa.x.x(λb.b)     => λ-abstraction
 (λc.a.x.xc)(λb.b)